Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Introduction

-The use of dominating training laws in the present paper is partly inspired by \cite{hure}, where such a domination structure is assumed in order to derive convergence rates for discrete-time Markov decision processes attached to neural networks.
-Our contribution goes further in a different direction: for the concrete continuous-time fully non-Markovian controlled models (\ref{intrex1}), (\ref{intrex2}) and (\ref{intrex3}), we study explicit admissible dominating laws and the corresponding Radon--Nikodym weights, which then become the basis of our adaptive importance-sampling scheme under model uncertainty via (\ref{isreason}) that we propose in the present work.
+The construction of dominating training laws in the present paper is partly inspired by \cite{hure}, where such a domination structure is assumed a priori in order to derive convergence rates for discrete-time Markov decision processes attached to neural networks.
+Our contribution goes further in a different direction: for the concrete continuous-time fully non-Markovian controlled models (\ref{intrex1}), (\ref{intrex2}) and (\ref{intrex3}), we construct explicit admissible dominating laws and the corresponding Radon--Nikodym weights, which then become the basis of our adaptive importance-sampling scheme under model uncertainty via (\ref{isreason}) that we propose in the present work.
 While importance sampling is classical in stochastic control and reinforcement learning (see e.g. \cite{KappenRuiz2016}, \cite{GobetTurkedjiev2017}, \cite{HannaNiekumStone2021}), its use in the present paper appears to be of a different nature.
 Existing works mainly employ importance sampling for variance reduction under a fixed model, or for off-policy correction across policies.
-By contrast, our framework uses explicitly constructed dominating training laws for the controlled state process in order to reuse a single dataset across successive model updates.
-This allows the dynamic programming equation to be updated by reweighting rather than by resimulation, and it provides a natural mechanism for warm-start initialization of the neural networks under repeated recalibration.
+By contrast, our framework allows us to an explicit construction of dominating training laws for the controlled state process in order to reuse a single dataset across successive model updates.
+The importance sampling weights crucially depend on the size $\varepsilon$ of the barrier where the driving Browian motion lives.
+This allows the dynamic programming equation (\ref{valuefunc}) to be updated by reweighting rather than by resimulation, and it provides a natural mechanism for warm-start initialization of the neural networks under repeated recalibration.
 The resulting role of importance sampling is therefore not merely statistical; it is structural, since it is precisely what makes the adaptive deep-learning scheme scalable under model risk.